Field manual

 Game flow

-What the room experiences.
+What the workspace experiences.

 Field note